sandeepmistry/aimldevfest-workshop-2019/exercises/exercise2.md

 1. Upload the code to the board _Sketch -> Upload_
 1. Press the button and the on-board LED will light up
 1. Release the button and the on-board LED will shut off
-1. Open the serial monitor _Tools -> Serial Monitor_ if to see debug messages
+1. Open the serial monitor _Tools -> Serial Monitor_ to see debug messages

 ## LSM9DS1 Examples (Optional)